pbsc/react-native-ui-components/README.md

 ## CI/CD process

-See the [CI/CD Process guide](CICDProcess.md) to learn about our CI/CD pipeline and tools that we use.
+See the [CI/CD Process guide](CICDProcess.md) to learn about our CI/CD pipeline and the tools that we use.

 ## License